mahimai-raja/mini-project-AI-based-Bumper/README.md

 <img src="lane_detection/road.jpg">

 <br>
-<h3>Here, I am using pure mathematical technique resolve the lane from a video cam input.</h3>
+<h3>Here, I am using pure mathematical technique to resolve the lane from a video cam input.</h3>